VETERINARY NURSING: A SURGICAL SUITE OF PROCEDURES AND TECHNIQUES

 Many veterinary technicians looking for opportunities to enhance their skills and contribute more to the veterinary team will find this area of practice very satisfying.
 For example, viewing each patient as an individual and being familiar with the procedure being performed helps to determine the patient's analgesia requirements, pre-, peri- and post-operatively, all with a goal to prevent wind-up and enhance patient recovery.

 Client education is also essential in patient care and participants will be able to create discharge instruction specific to the patient's procedure and follow up care.
 This course includes challenging assignments that will require the student to utilize professional experience and critical thinking skills, along with new concepts and knowledge acquired through the course materials.
-Participants are not required to work in practice to complete this course.

 |Continuing Education Credits